BitForLI/EdgeRoute/README.md

 - Verify Location has node group matching Service cache.
 - Verify health conditions for selected `A`/`AAAA` path.
 - Verify PrefixList destination location exists.
+- Check `status.alerts` on the Location — any active Prometheus alert causes the location to be skipped and fallback locations to be tried.
+- Check `status.nodeStatus[node].alerts` on each node — any active Prometheus alert on a node removes it from the candidate pool for that request.

 ### Direct node hostname does not resolve